Joining different files into one document

 and you may need to add multiples of these document types and join them in a specific order.

-The Online2PDF website allows us to do this very easily and it can convert and join together any combinations the following file types:
+With the right software you can merge all of these files together on your own computer, but the Online2PDF website allows us to do this very easily and it can convert and join together any combinations of the following file types - producing a single PDF file for you to keep / share / submit:

 Documents: pdf, xps, oxps, ps, rtf, txt